nf-core/viralrecon/docs/usage.md

 #### Supported public repository ids

-The pipeline has been set-up to automatically download the raw FastQ files from public repositories.
+The pipeline has been set-up to automatically download and process the raw FastQ files from public repositories.
 Currently, the following identifiers are supported:

 | `SRA`        | `ENA`        | `GEO`     |
 |--------------|--------------|-----------|